LocaleChoiceLisbonBaixa / Chiado

 Is Baixa / Chiado safe?

 Yes, Baixa / Chiado is generally safe.
 Safety score 70/100 based on editorial review of incidents, lighting and street activity.
-Rua Augusta restaurants are tourist traps — walk one block in any direction for honest prices and local clientele.
+The Convento do Carmo can get crowded at midday — visit at opening time or late afternoon for the best experience.

 Is Baixa / Chiado good for families?